 Language

 Indonesia and the United States first began working together in 1950 when they signed their first economic and technical cooperation agreement.
-Initial U.S. development support for Indonesia addressed the most urgent needs.
-The Indonesian Government requested assistance to overcome food shortages, solve critical health problems, rehabilitate transportation facilities and develop industries.
+Initial U.S. development support for Indonesia addressed the most urgent needs at the request of the Indonesian Government, including overcoming food shortages, solving critical health challenges, rehabilitating transportation facilities, and developing industries.

-USAID has partnered with Indonesia in developing the country’s infrastructure and economy.
-We have helped to tackle widespread problems of poverty, unstable food supplies and rampant infectious disease.
-We have supported government efforts to improve maternal and child health, and increase agricultural output.
-We have been there to provide relief after natural disasters, such as earthquakes, or cataclysmic events, such as the 2004 Indian Ocean tsunami.
+On November 3, 1961, President John F. Kennedy established the United States Agency for International Development (USAID), which became the United States’ lead development and humanitarian assistance agency.
+Since then, USAID has partnered with Indonesia in developing the country’s infrastructure and economy.
+We have helped to tackle widespread problems of poverty, unstable food supplies, and rampant infectious disease.
+We have supported government efforts to improve maternal and child health, as well as increase agricultural output.
+USAID has provided relief after numerous natural disasters, such as earthquakes and cataclysmic events—including the 2004 Indian Ocean tsunami and the COVID-19 pandemic.

-USAID is proud of the role we have played in helping Indonesia develop to become a regional democratic leader in Southeast Asia and a distinguished member of the G-20 group of most developed nations.
+We are proud of the role we have played in helping Indonesia develop to become a regional democratic leader in Southeast Asia and a distinguished member of the G20, which includes 20 of the most developed nations.

 Image